 Strategy 3: Structuring Exploratory Talk

 The teacher distributes a 'Challenger' role card to themselves and a 'Defender' role card to the student during the interim reflection session.
-The pupil uses the prompts on their card to orally defend why they changed their primary text.
+The learner uses the prompts on their card to orally defend why they changed their primary text.
 The teacher instructs the student to write down that defence as their official midpoint reflection.

 5-Step Research Question Development: From Vague to Viable